-Items used within the National Health Survey are not primarily designed to capture and estimate employment and/or studying rates across the relevant population.
-Thus, findings may differ slightly to data sources available elsewhere.
-Detailed information on the methodology is available on the ABS website.
+- Items used within the National Health Survey are not primarily designed to capture and estimate employment and/or studying rates across the relevant population.
+Thus, findings may differ slightly to data sources available elsewhere. - Detailed information on the methodology is available on the ABS website. - There are several high standard error figures for Remoteness analyses, which has limited the number of possible comparisons between groups.

 - Comparisons between males and females are based on sex recorded at birth (i.e., what was determined by sex characteristics observed at birth or infancy). - People who are considered to meet the criteria for a mental or behavioural condition meet the following definition 'Persons who have a current, self-reported mental and behavioural condition which has lasted, or is expected to last, for 6 months or more.
-Condition is not based on any diagnostic screening tool'. - · Some proportions may not add up to 100% due to number perturbation implemented by the data source owner.
+Condition is not based on any diagnostic screening tool'. - Some proportions may not add up to 100% due to number perturbation implemented by the data source owner. - Remoteness has been defined using the Australian Statistical Geography Standard (ASGS) and characterises relative geographic access to services.
+This has been grouped into three groups including 'Major Cities of Australia', 'Inner Regional Australia', and 'Outer Regional and Remote Australia'.
+This analysis used ASGS classifications from 2021, 2016, and 2011.
+SEIFA analyses have been excluded from this core indicator analysis.
+SEIFA is determined using income, education, employment, occupation, housing, and miscellaneous variables.
+Given employment is used to determine SEIFA scores, it should not be used to compare or cross-tabulate by SEIFA scores.
+For more information, please see the ABS website.